Factual/engine-segment-integration-android/README.md

 # Quickstart

-Import the utility class `com.factual.engine.analytics.AnalyticsEngineUtil` in your implementation of `FactualClientReceiver` or `FactualClientListener`, and inside of the `onStarted` method add the following line of code:
+Import the utility class `com.factual.engine.analytics.AnalyticsEngineUtil` in your implementation of `UserJourneyReceiver`, and inside of the `onUserJourneyEvent` method add a few lines of code:

 ```
-AnalyticsEngineUtil.trackUserJourney();
+// we assume that you already instantiated an Analytics object
+Analytics analytics = Analytics.with(getContext().getApplicationContext());
+AnalyticsEngineUtil.trackUserJourneyEvent(userJourneyEvent, analytics);
 ```

 **That's it!**